Greece (European Parliament constituency): 1994

 The 1994 European election was the fourth election to the European Parliament and the fourth for Greece.
 The elections were held on 12 June 1994.

 1999

 The 1999 European election was the fifth election to the European Parliament and the fifth for Greece.
 The elections were held on 13 June 1999.

 2004

 The 2004 European election was the sixth election to the European Parliament and the sixth for Greece.
 The elections were held on 13 June 2004.
 The ruling New Democracy party made strong gains, while the opposition Panhellenic Socialist Movement made smaller gains, both at the expense of minor parties.

 2009

 The 2009 European election was the seventh election to the European Parliament and the seventh for Greece.

 2014

 The 2014 European election was the eighth election to the European Parliament and the eighth for Greece.

 2019

 The 2019 European election was the ninth election to the European Parliament and the ninth for Greece.

+2024

+The 2024 European election was the tenth election to the European Parliament and the tenth for Greece.